did anybody managed to log into sip sorcery on linux?

 thanks everybody

-It appears to me that the only option is to abandon the whole idea.ks wrote:it seems that moonlight is always one step behind the silverlight. and the page seem to always require the latest version.
+It appears to me that the only option is to abandon the whole idea.

 I do not use Windows or any Windows applications.